BlaqueDevs/se-assignment-day-5-technical-writing-and-review-fattyolaojo444github/README.md

 Gather and analyze audiennce feedbacks

 ## 3. How can you gauge the existing knowledge of your audience to avoid overwhelming them with jargon?
+This can be done through the following methods:.
+I.  Pre-speech Survey
+One of the easiest ways to assess the audience's knowledge level is to ask them directly before the speech.
+Online tools, such as Google Forms or SurveyMonkey can be used to create and distribute a short questionnaire that covers the main topics of the speech.

+II.
+Audience profiles
+Another technique for analyzing the audience's knowledge level is to create audience profiles based on the research and observation.
+Audience profiles are summaries of the characteristics, preferences, and behaviors of your target audience.

+III.
+Audience Feedback
+A third technique for analyzing audience's knowledge level is to collect and analyze their feedback during and after the speech.
+Various methods, such as polls, quizzes, Q&A sessions, and evaluations can be used to measure their understanding, satisfaction, and engagement with the speech.
+An online tools, such as Mentimeter or Kahoot, to create and display interactive polls and quizzes that test your audience's knowledge and capture their opinions.

 ## 4. What techniques can you use to ensure your content is accessible to those with limited technical knowledge?
 ## 5. Why is it important to use plain language instead of technical jargon in your writing?
 ## 6. Can you provide examples of how simplifying terms (e.g., "start" instead of "initiate") improves comprehension?